jphong125/stellaapic/Writerside/topics/Transfer-Integration.md

 ## Usage

-You can create a user, create a wallet, and adjust the amount by calling the API provided by Lucky Monaco.
+You can create a user, create a wallet, and adjust the amount by calling the API provided by Kyren.
 !!
-AS the Seamless is the default type for Lucky Monaco, Please consult with Lucky Monaco team first if you wish to integrating the Transfer Wallet type.
+AS the Seamless is the default type for Kyren, Please consult with Kyren team first if you wish to integrating the Transfer Wallet type.

 ## APIs